-Type of Trust Requirements Trusts for a Person Under Age 65 with a Disability OR Pooled Trust The trustee must report the amount of the trust corpus at the time of the renewal, and provide both of the following: Trust account records showing the actual trust income and disbursements since the last renewal; and • A report of expected trust income and disbursements over the next twelve months, using the Special Treatment
+Type of Trust Requirements

+Disability The trustee must report the amount of the trust corpus at the time of the renewal, and provide both of the following: Trust account records showing the actual trust income and disbursements since the last renewal; and

+A report of expected trust income and

-Trust Anticipated Disbursements form (DE-312).
+disbursements over the next twelve months, using the Special Treatment Trust Anticipated Disbursements form (DE-312).
 Income-Only Trust The trustee must report the amount of the trust corpus at the time of the renewal.
 If the amount in the trust is lower or higher than expected, the customer has not been paying the SOC, or there is some other reason to question the management of the trust, then the trustee must: Provide trust account records showing receipts and disbursements; and Complete a new IOT Anticipated Disbursements form (DE-313).